 Light boards are fun – and educational too!
-Include them in your electricity unit for pure engagement.
+Include this project in your electricity unit for pure engagement.

 Ms. Sneed Uses Light Boards to Culminate Her Electricity Unit

 Our favorite fourth grade teacher sat with her co-teacher, Mr. Frank.
 “This electricity unit has been awesome,” she said.
-“All of the activities, websites, and videos engaged our students.
+“All of the activities and videos engaged our students.
 Now what can we do as a grand finale?”

-“When I was in school,” Mr. Frank replied, “I remember we built light boards.”
+“When I was in school,” Mr. Frank replied, “I remember a special electricity project.
+We built light boards.”

 “Tell me more!”